Greg Erardi

-Joseph Gregory Erardi (born May 31, 1954) is a former Major League Baseball right-handed pitcher.
+Joseph Gregory Erardi (born May 31, 1954) is an American former professional baseball pitcher.
+He played in Major League Baseball for the Seattle Mariners during their inaugural season in 1977.

 Greg Erardi attended Liverpool High School in Liverpool, New York and Christian Brothers Academy in DeWitt, New York, and was selected by the Milwaukee Brewers in the 24th round of the 1972 Major League Baseball Draft.
 The Brewers traded Erardi to the Pittsburgh Pirates in September 1973 for pitcher Lafayette Currence, who wound up pitching for the 1975 Milwaukee Brewers.
 Erardi was released by the Pirates organization in June, 1975 and was re-signed by the Brewers organization.
 In November 1976, the Seattle Mariners made Erardi the 60th pick in the 1976 expansion draft.

 Erardi would make his Major League Baseball debut with the Seattle Mariners during the Mariners' inaugural season on September 6, 1977, retiring all three Kansas City Royals he faced to end a game lost by the Mariners 10-0.
 He pitched in a total of five games, all in relief.
 The Mariners released him after he spent the 1978 season in AAA.
 Erardi took classes at New York University in his baseball off-seasons and finished his undergraduate degree before retiring from baseball.
 He finished an MBA degree from the Wharton School of Business and went on to become Managing Director of Salomon Brothers.